22 Nov The Importance of Relationship in Digital Coaching

 • When we invite our users to share their responses, we can ask, “Are we giving the learner a safe, confidential space to express what is meaningful to them?”

-The point is this: We can build elements necessary for a good relationship into every aspect of our digital coaching programs.
+The point is this: We can build elements necessary for a good relationship into every aspect of our automated coaching programs.

-After all, a good relationship gives a profound idea more power to change behavior.
+After all, a good relationship gives a profound idea more power to the activation of behavior change .

 What can you do to create honest, respectful and safe relationships with users in your digital coaching programs?